Rob Warden, Executive Director, Emeritus

 Sara Sommervold joined the Center on Wrongful convictions in March 2014 as the Intake Attorney.
 She focuses on analyzing requests for representation, research, case support, and public events.
 Her research has focused on the issues and factors that contribute to the wrongful conviction of women.
 She is a 2013 graduate of the University of St. Thomas School of Law in Minneapolis, MN, where she was a student attorney in the first federal commutations clinic in the United States.
-She comes to the CWC after clerking for public defenders in Cook County, IL, and Washington, MN.
+Ms. Sommervold comes to the CWC after clerking for public defenders in Cook County, IL, and Washington County, MN.

 Executive Director Rob Warden is an award winning legal affairs journalist who, as editor and publisher of Chicago Lawyer magazine during the 1980's, exposed more than a score of wrongful convictions in Illinois, including cases in which six innocent men had been sentenced to death.